PeterCamilleri/CX16/README.md

 This repository contains several developments/documents related to the Commander X 16 (CX16) project plus documentation of crucial portions of the hardware and software of that machine.
+The target audiences are assembly language programmers and people curious about the inner workings of this fascinating computer.

-Note: This repository is in in no way connected to the CX16 project.
+Note: This repository is not connected to the CX16 project.
 It's just some stuff I thought might be useful and that should be written down.
 Further, even though many companies, organizations, and web sites are mentioned within, I have no connection to those either.
 I am  however, a member of the CX16 Facebook group where I make occasional posts and comments.

+The official Command X16 web site is found [**here**](#https://www.commanderx16.com/forum/index.php?/home/).

 The prime focus of this repository is the W65C02S processor being used in the CX16.
 In particular, it is hoped that this data will be useful to those that: